kereo32/coding_challenge/README.md

 3. Must be Visa / Master card type
 4. Must be valid expiration date
 5. Must be valid CVV
+6. Display the cart items on the checkout page
-6. Complete the API integration:
+7. Complete the API integration:
-7. Call the web service for payment submission
+8. Call the web service for payment submission
-8. Match the UI for Checkout item:
+9. Match the UI for Checkout item:
-9. Display the icon (Visa/Master) based on card number input
+10. Display the icon (Visa/Master) based on card number input

 ## Complete the Challenge